Catholic Church in Bulgaria: Communist Bulgaria

 The communist era was a time of great persecution for Catholics, nominally because Catholicism was considered the religion of fascism.
 Bulgarian communists also deemed Catholicism a foreign influence.
 Under communist rule, Catholic priests were charged with following Vatican orders to conduct antisocialist activities and help opposition parties.
 In 1949 foreign priests were forbidden to preach in Bulgaria, and the papal nuncio was forbidden to return to Bulgaria.
 Relations between the Vatican and Bulgaria were severed at that time.
 During the "Catholic trials" of 1951-52, sixty priests were convicted of working for Western intelligence agencies and collecting political, economic, and military intelligence for the West.; Four priests were executed on the basis of these charges.
 In the early 1950s, the property of Catholic parishes was confiscated, all Catholic schools, colleges, and clubs were closed, and the Catholic Church was deprived of its legal status.
 Only nominal official toleration of Catholic worship remained.

 Bulgaria since 1990

 Like the practitioners of the other faiths, Catholics in Bulgaria have enjoyed greater religious freedom after the end of communist rule in 1989.
 Bulgaria reestablished relations with the Vatican in 1990, and the Bulgarian government invited Pope John Paul II to visit Bulgaria.
-The visit was carried from 23 to 26 May 2002 and was the first visit of an acting Catholic pope in the country.
+The visit was carried from 23 to 26 May 2002 and was the first visit of a Catholic pope in the country.

 In 2022 the Church opened its own radio station.
 Ave Maria radio was inaugurated with the presence of cardinal Leonardo Sandri, in Sofia.

 Churches and hierarchies

 Latin Church

-Bulgaria has no ecclesiastical province for Catholics of the Latin Church (using the Roman Rite), nor suffragans of a neighbouring one, but only two exempt dioceses (i.e. directly subject to the Holy See) in Bulgaria :
+There is no ecclesiastical province for Catholics of the Latin Church (using the Roman Rite), nor suffragans of a neighbouring one, but only two exempt dioceses (i.e. directly subject to the Holy See):